SVG CSS vs Inline Styles vs Presentation Attributes in C#

 Updating Inline Styles in Existing SVG

-Learn how to programmatically modify inline styles of text element with QuerySelector and SetAttribute methods for dynamic SVG customization.
+The following example shows how to programmatically modify the inline style of a text element with QuerySelector and SetAttribute for dynamic SVG customization.

 1using Aspose.Svg;